-Having true difference in our police family brings different perspectives and help us better understand our communities.
+Diversity in our police family brings different perspectives and help us better understand our communities.
 In doing so, we can innovate and respond to the needs of our ever-changing society.

-They can offer tailored, and sometimes one to one support, to guide you through the application process.
+Our Positive Action team, made up of serving officers and police staff can offer tailored bespoke support to guide you through the application process.
 They can assist you to overcome any barriers you may feel you face, whatever part of our police family you are thinking of joining.

 Want to find out more about our Positive Action support?

-- Entry routes into policing
+Entry routes into policing

-- A walk through the police recruitment process, from application to assessment centre and interview
+The police recruitment process, from application to assessment centre and interview

 Fitness test and self-defence training

 Mock training session (fitness test, officer safety training and legislation)

-- We’ll support you in understanding the competency based questions as part of the application process.
+The competency based questions as part of the application process.
 If English is your second language we’ll be able to offer you further support

 Reasonable adjustments throughout the application process for those with a disability